Sign in to access your Salford customer account, or see our other accounts.

 Ethical trading

-We feel that we have a duty of care across the borough and try to prioritise areas of highest need while maintaining service access borough wide.
-It is also essential that the Educational Psychology Service makes a contribution to the education and outcomes of all children and builds capacity through project work and research rather than limiting access to individual children.
+We feel we have a duty of care across the city and try to prioritise areas of highest need while maintaining service access city wide.
+It is essential the Educational Psychology Service makes a contribution to the education and outcomes of all children and builds capacity through project work and research rather than limiting access to individual children.
 We prioritise contracts that are likely to support us to do this.

 Examples of how we work